 - Contributed numerous papers and book chapters to the field of psychotherapy

 I trained as a supervisor in 1992, at Metanoia in London.
 I continue to enjoy collaborating with experienced and less experienced psychotherapy colleagues to facilitate growth and professional development, and thus the best possible outcomes for clients.
 I offer individual and group supervision.

-I also offer supervision to professionals from other disciplines, including those who work with the body, who want to enhance their practice.
+I also offer supervision and consultation, to professionals from other disciplines, including those who work with the body, who want to enhance their practice.